krtffl/krtffl.dev/content/posts/meta.md

 however it looked U G L Y as F U C K. and that is actually my problem with everything. it is not the funcionality (sometimes) or getting it running (often) but the looks of it (always).

-put in the trash then.
+put it in the trash then.

-(yes i considered adding some tailwind maybe, play with the css and the classes, but that it's just so much time and i knew i woulnd't even get it pretty anyway)
+(yes i considered adding some tailwind maybe, play with the css and the classes, but that is  just so much time and i knew i woulnd't even get it pretty anyway)

 ### second try: copy a repo

-for this there is again a bunch of options however i really (sadly) know that i need to step up - actually, start - my react game. everything is react when it comes the visually appealing applications and i need to get into that cult before it is too late. it is too late already but, you know, even more too late.
+there is again a bunch of options however i really (sadly) know that i need to step up - actually, start - my react game. everything is react when it comes the visually appealing applications and i need to get into that cult before it is too late. it is too late already but, you know, even more too late.

 from scracth it was not an option. no no no no no. not for this. maybe for some other application i will need to do it, but not for the blog please. i cannot spend 3 weeks starting and discarding projects until i finally get the blog running.